 The exchange of shares of Company common stock for cash pursuant to the merger agreement will generally be a taxable transaction to U.S. holders of Company common stock (as defined below under "The Merger-Material U.S. Federal Income Tax Consequences of the Merger") for U.S. federal income tax purposes and may also be a taxable transaction under applicable state, local or foreign income or other tax laws.
 Generally, if you are a U.S. holder, you will recognize a taxable gain or loss equal to the difference, if any, between the amount of cash you receive pursuant to the merger (including any cash required to be withheld for tax purposes) and your adjusted tax basis in the shares of Company common stock exchanged pursuant to the merger.
 If you are a non-U.S. holder (as defined below under "The Merger-Material U.S. Federal Income Tax Consequences of the Merger"), the receipt of cash pursuant to the merger will generally not be a taxable transaction to you for U.S. federal income tax purposes unless certain exceptions apply.
 A holder may be subject to backup withholding with respect to cash payments made pursuant to the merger unless such holder certifies that it is not a U.S. person or otherwise establishes an exemption.
-Please see the section of this proxy statement entitled "The Merger-Material U.S. Federal Income Tax Consequences of the Merger.
-Material U.S. Federal Income Tax Consequences of the Merger to tax to the merger.
+Please see the section of this proxy statement entitled "The Merger-Material U.S. Federal Income Tax Consequences of the Merger" beginning on page 66 for a more detailed description of the United States federal income tax consequences of the merger.
 You should consult your own tax advisor for a full understanding of the federal, state, local and foreign tax consequences of the merger to you.